-Join us this fall in Waterbury, VT and on the cliffs of Bolton for the fifth annual Vermont Climbing Festival.
-We’re planning a weekend of camping, climbing, workshops, clinics, competitions, speakers, music & more!
-All proceeds support the work of CRAG-VT to protect and preserve Vermont Climbing.
+Join us this fall in Waterbury, VT and on the cliffs of Bolton for the 8th Annual Vermont Climbing Festival!

 Welcome Statement & Festival Values